sea-lab-wm/Decoding-the-Issue-Resolution-Process-In-Practice-via-Issue-Report-Analysis-A-Case-Study-of-Firefox/README.md

 The annotation data will be found at:

 # Setup
-No special setup is required to reuse the materials provided in this artifact.
+No special setup is required to use the artifact.
 Most of the materials are provided in PDF, XLSX, or JSON format which can be opened using respective software (i.e., PDF reader, Microsoft Excel, and JSON reader).
 Additionally, we provided simple Python scripts to derive results and automate result analysis.
-The scripts can be executed (not mandatory) in any machine (e.g., Windows, Linux, or Mac) with Python 3 or above.
+The scripts can be executed (not mandatory) on any machine (e.g., Windows, Linux, or Mac) with Python 3 or above.

 # Usage
-This artifact can be used in two ways: (1) replicate the results of this study, and (2) conduct a similar research on a different software project.
+This artifact can be used in two ways: (1) to replicate the results of this study, and (2) to conduct similar research on a different software project.
 To replicate the results of the study or reuse the artifact to identify the issue resolution patterns of other projects using this artifact, one has to perform the following steps:

-TODO: Add the steps to replicate the results of the study
+1. **Issue Discussion Annotation:** The first step is to investigate and annotate the developers’ discussion in the issue reports.
+The detailed guidelines are found at a_issue_annotation/issue_discussion_annotation_details.pdf.
+This step comprises the following sub-steps:
+   * *Project Selection:* Select the project to investigate the issue report discussion and identify the issue resolution patterns.
+In our study, we selected three projects, i.e., Mozilla (Core and Firefox), Chromium, and GnuCash.
+   * *Issue Report Collection:* Collect a statistically significant sample of FIXED and RESOLVED issue reports to investigate the developers’ discussion.
+   * *Issue Annotation:* Annotate the issue reports by following the guidelines (a_issue_annotation/issue_annotation_guidelines.pdf) and using the issue annotation catalog (a_issue_annotation/issue_annotation.xlsx/annotation_codes).
+   * *Annotation Data Collection:* Collect the annotation data in some format (e.g., JSON or CSV).
+Our annotation data is found at b_annotation_data/annotation_data.json.
+2. **Stage and Patterns Derivation:** Once the issue reports are annotated, the next step is to derive stages and patterns.
+This step includes the following sub-steps:
+   * *Stage Sequence Derivation:* To derive stage sequence which represents the issue resolution activities sequentially, we need to map the annotation codes to the resolution stages using c_stages_and_patterns_derivation/stage_derivation.xlsx.
+To automatically perform this step, use the Python script: c_stages_and_patterns_derivation/derive_stage_sequence.py.
+The input to this script is the annotation data in JSON format and the output is the derived stages in CSV format.
+Stage sequences for our data is found at: c_stages_and_patterns_derivation/stages.csv.
+   * *Pattern Derivation:* Using the stage sequences, derive the issue resolution patterns for each issue report using the methodology discussed in the paper (Section III.E).
+For our case, the pattern derivation is showed in c_stages_and_patterns_derivation/pattern_derivation.xlsx.
+3. **Result Analysis:** The next step is to analyze the stages and patterns to draw conclusions about the issue resolution stages, process, and patterns.
+Use the Python scripts, i.e., d_results_analysis/get_statistics.py and d_results_analysis/mannwhitneyu_test.py to automate the result analysis process.
+Our result analysis are detailed in three XLSX files: d_results_analysis/RQ_1_stage_analysis.xlsx, d_results_analysis/RQ_2_3_issue_resolution_process.xlsx, and d_results_analysis/RQ_4_pattern_analysis.xlsx.
+4. **User Study:** To conduct the user study (i.e., interview) involving developers to understand the usefulness of the identified patterns, use the methodology discussed in e_interview/interview_methodology_and_results.pdf.

+# Contact Information
+**Antu Saha**, PhD Candidate
+William & Mary
+Virginia, USA
+asaha02@wm.edu